MicrosoftDocs/sql-docs/docs/ssms/sql-server-management-studio-changelog-ssms.md

 - Performance Dashboard server report now available as a default report:
   - Can connect to SQL Server 2008 and newer versions.
   - Missing indexes sub-report uses scoring to assist in identifying most useful indexes.
-  - Historical wait stats sub-report now aggregates waits be category.
+  - Historical wait stats subreport now aggregates waits be category.
 Idle and sleep waits filtered out by default.
-  - New Historical latches sub-report.
+  - New Historical latches subreport.
 - Showplan node search allows searching in plan properties.
 Easily look for any operator property such as table name.
 To use this option when viewing a plan:
   - Right-click on plan, and in the context menu click on Find Node option
   - Use CTRL+F